Dominica national football team: 2000–present

 In the 2002 qualifiers, the Pericos succumbed to Haiti 7–1 on aggregate, and in the 2006 qualifiers, after beating the Bahamas with an aggregate result of 4–2, the Dominicans faced the Mexican team that crushed them 10–0 in the first leg, then 8–0 at Aguascalientes.
 The decade would end with an elimination at the hands of Barbados, just like in 1996, this time as part of the 2010 qualifiers (1–1 in Roseau and 0–1 in Bridgetown).

 On 15 October 2010, Dominica achieved the greatest victory in its history, beating the British Virgin Islands 10–0, with 5 goals from striker Kurlson Benjamin - in the first qualifying round of the 2010 Caribbean Cup.
 The following year, in the 2014 World Cup qualifiers, Dominica was drawn against Panama and Nicaragua.
 They lost all four of their games, failing to score a goal and conceding 11.
 They were eliminated from 2018 World Cup qualification by Canada, who beat them 6–0 over two legs.

-Recent results and forthcoming fixtures
+Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.